Legal Advice for Renting — 63 results

 Recently, I had a client consult that brought up some questions that I do not hear frequently, but strike me as very common.

 If a tenant pays "X" amount per month for a period of years as... more

-Written by attorney David Carrera, about 1 year ago.
+Written by attorney David Carrera, over 1 year ago.